vladi-rh/rhoai-genaiops-lab-instructions/docs/12-maas/6-canopy-integration.md

 ✅ **Answer:** You can now:
 - Track how much Canopy costs to operate
-- Compare usage across multiple Canopy instances
+- Compare usage across multiple applications
-- Set budgets and alerts
+- Set budgets and alerts per API key
 - Make data-driven decisions about scaling
-- Attribute costs to departments that use Canopy
+- Attribute costs to specific applications and users
 </details>

 <details>